 The rest of the paper is organized as follows.
-Section 2 presents the method of closed loop power control algorithm in CDMA systems and explains the feedback delay problem.
-This section also briefly describes prediction techniques.
-This section also proposes an improved prediction technique for CDMA predictive closed loop power control algorithms.
-Then, simulation results and discussion of the proposed algorithm which show the improved performance are presented in section 3.
-Finally, Section 4 draws the conclusion.
+Section 2 presents the closed loop power control algorithm in CDMA systems and explains the feedback delay problem.
+This section also briefly describes prediction filtering techniques.
+Section 3 proposes an improved prediction technique for CDMA predictive closed loop power control algorithms.
+The computer simulation of the proposed algorithm and the results which show the improved capacity of CDMA systems using the proposed technique are discussed and shown in Section 4.
+Finally, Section 5 draws the conclusion.